What is acromegaly?

 If you have symptoms of acromegaly, see your doctor for advice.

-Because the changes happen slowly, it can take a while for you to notice them and to get medical advice.
-But getting an early diagnosis is important since it can lower your chances of developing problems such as diabetes or heart disease.
+The changes that happen in acromegaly may develop slowly, so it may take some time to notice them and to get medical advice.
+But getting an early diagnosis is important since it can lower the chances of developing problems such as diabetes or heart disease.

 Tests used to diagnose acromegaly include: